Joy Bauer: Biography

 Bauer began her career at Mount Sinai Medical Center in New York City as the clinical nutritionist with their neurosurgical team.
 She taught Anatomy & Physiology and Sports Nutrition at New York University School of Professional Studies.
 She served as the Director for Nutrition for the Pediatric Cardiology Department at Mount Sinai Medical Center.
 While at Mount Sinai, Bauer created and implemented "Heart-Smart Kids," a health program for underprivileged children living in Harlem.

-Bauer served as nutrition consultant for the Columbia Presbyterian Medical Center, where she designed and supervised its ongoing research in eating disorders and weight management.
-She was the nutritionist for New York University's faculty, students and athletes.
-As the founder and CEO of Joy Bauer Nutrition, she headed one of the largest nutrition centers in the country for close to two decades.
+Bauer served as nutrition consultant for the Columbia Presbyterian Medical Center.
+She was a nutritionist at New York University, and was the founder and CEO of Joy Bauer Nutrition.

 Bauer has received several awards, including the National Media Excellence Award from the Academy of Nutrition and Dietetics in 2010 and the American Society of Nutrition Science in 2012.

-In 2014, Bauer founded Nourish Snacks.

 Family life

-Bauer lives in New York with her husband, Ian, her daughters Jesse and Ayden Jane, and her son Cole.
+Bauer lives in New York with her husband, Ian, and their three children.
 Bauer is Jewish.

 Books and publications

 Bauer is the author of a number of health books, cookbooks and diet books, including: